 View also: Things to do and Where to eat and drink!

-This fortress is also known as the New Fortress of Corfu, in constrast to the Old Fortress near Spianada square.
-It played an important role for the protection of the town against pirates and enemies in the Medieval times.
+This fortress is also known as the New Fortress of Corfu, in contrast to the Old Fortress near Spianada square.
+It played an important role in the protection of the town against pirates and enemies in Medieval times.
 The entire fortress is an intricate network of compartments and galleries.

 The archaeological museum stands in Vraila Street, near the Garitsa coastal road and was built to house the Gorgon pediment from the temple of Artemis which was found in the area of Paleopolis.
 This pediment is dated back to 580 BC and is supposed to be the oldest one in Greece.
 In the archaeological museum of Corfu, visitors will also admire other founds from excavations from the archaeological sites of the island, from the ancient town of Cassiopeia and items from a private collection.

 The region of Kanoni and the Mouse Island (Pontikonisi) is the most picturesque spot of Corfu Town.
 High up on a hill, there is a canon and from there people can see the Mouse Island and the little church of Panagia Vlaherna, linked with the mainland with a narrow pathway.

 The church of Saint Spyridon is located in the Old Town of Corfu, right behind Liston.
 It has the largest bell tower of all churches in the city and it is its red dome that visitors first see when they arrive by boat to Corfu.
 This saint is the protector of the island, as the myth says that he saved the town from a plague in the 17th century.

 Built in the 13th century on the hill of Paleokastritsa, the monastery houses a small museum with Byzantine and post Byzantine icons.
 The museum gives great views to the sea and it is open to visitors.